whamcloud/Online-Help/docs/Monitoring_lustre_fs_4_0.md

 At the top, the Dashboard lists the file system(s) being managed or monitored-only.
 The following information is provided for each file system:

 - **File System:** The name assigned to this file system during its creation on the Configuration window.
 - **Type:** Monitored or Managed.
 Managed file systems are configured and managed for high availability (HA).
-Managed file systems are both monitored and managed, whereas monitored file systems are monitored-only and do not support failover via Intel® Manager for Lustre* software.
+Managed file systems are both monitored and managed, whereas monitored file systems are monitored-only and do not support failover via Manager for Lustre\* software.
 - **Space Used / Total:** This indicates the amount of file system capacity consumed, versus the total file system capacity.
 - **Files Used / Total:** This indicates the total number of inodes consumed by file creation versus the total number of inodes established for this file system.
 - **Clients:** Indicates the number of clients accessing the file system at this moment.